 Some people find specific postures to be helpful.
 These can help connect to a place of safety, strength or power.

 - A ‘bring it on’ open posture, such as lying down, legs open, and hands behind the head

 - One hand over the heart (can be combined with mentally connecting to one’s heart centre)

 - Prayer hands infront of the chest, or forehead

 You can also actually pray, or just ask for help from whatever you pray to.

 “The function of prayer is not to influence God, but rather to change the nature of the one who prays.”

 Hum, Make Sound, Sing, Use Your Voice

 This is one that was brought up by one of the members on the last round of The Conscious Psychedelic Explorer course.
-Whilst experiencing some uncomfortable feelings on retreat on an experience with psilocybin mushrooms, they were taken to a private space (where they felt less inhibited to make noise) and tried humming.
+Whilst experiencing some uncomfortable feelings on a group retreat on an experience with psilocybin mushrooms, they were taken to a private space where they felt less inhibited to make noise and tried humming.
 “The difference was night and day”.

 This creates vibrations that stimulate the vagus nerve and signifies safety to the nervous system.
 This triggers a state of well-being and relaxation.